akshayyy22/Celestiax/readme.md

     - Users can search by wallet ID for the selected cryptocurrency and view transaction details.

 3. Cryptocurrency Selection
-    - Filter the last 200 transactions for cryptocurrencies like Bitcoin, Ethereum, Solana, and others.
+    - Filter the last 200 transactions for cryptocurrencies like Bitcoin, Ethereum, algorand, and others.

 4. Interactive Nodes
     - Hover over nodes to reveal details such as wallet addresses, amounts, and timestamps.